vintertown/sdi-doc/docs/ldap/user-login.md

 ```

 <span style='color: #ff468e'>Important:</span>
 Now it's time to open a second shell.
 In case of emergency this means that we accidentally log out of the server.
-In that case we unfortunately would not able to log in again.
+In that case we unfortunately would not be able to log in again.

 ## Configuration of the LDAP Client

-First we check whether the domain name is also resolved by our LDAP server.
-We can either ping the name directly to see if we get an answer or create an entry with the IP address under /etc/hosts.
+First we check whether the domain name is also resolved by our [LDAP](/acronyms) server.
+We can either ping the name directly to see if we get an answer or create an entry with the [IP](/acronyms) address under /etc/hosts.

 for example like this: